-Courtney Breese manages the MA Agricultural Mediation Program and MOPC’s Public Policy Institute.
+Courtney Breese manages the MA Agricultural Mediation Program, Housing Appeals Mediation Program, Youth Conflict Resolution & Restorative Practices Program, and MOPC’s Public Deliberation Program.
 As program manager she coordinates mediation sessions, mediates cases, trains and oversees other mediators, conducts outreach and education workshops, and prepares program reports.
 Ms. Breese also manages conflict resolution and collaborative governance projects for MOPC and serves on the office’s facilitation and training teams.
-She has extensive experience as a deliberative dialogue moderator using the National Issue Forums (NIF) dialogue model and has taught dialogue courses and trainings at the University of Massachusetts Boston.
-She manages MOPC’s roster of affiliates and coordinates the office’s outreach materials and website.
+She has extensive experience in dialogue and deliberation processes and has taught dialogue courses and trainings at the University of Massachusetts Boston.
 Ms. Breese has been with MOPC since 2007.
-She has a B.A. in Social Work and Counseling from Franklin Pierce College.
-During her studies, Ms. Breese worked the New England Center for Civic Life at Franklin Pierce.
-She currently serves on the board of the National Coalition for Dialogue & Deliberation.
+She has a BA in Social Work and Counseling from Franklin Pierce University, where she began working with deliberation and collaborative governance practices.

 MOPC maintains a pool of affiliated practitioners who are qualified to provide conflict resolution and collaboration services on public projects through a Request for Qualifications process (RFQ).
 These practitioners work with MOPC on a contract basis.
 MOPC affiliate practitioners have knowledge, skills and competencies working within legal and regulatory frameworks at all levels of government and in addressing issues at the community level.
 Many of them have nationally-recognized practices.
 MOPC has established standards that guide the selection, assignment and conduct of mediators, facilitators, trainers and systems design consultants.
 MOPC pioneered the development of a comprehensive, performance-based evaluation process using rigorous qualification standards for mediators.